 People want to be happy.
 Happiness is often placed above material successes as the ultimate goal and even in childhood, our favorite stories end with “happily ever after”.
 At the same time, happiness is often so hard to achieve that you might question whether humans are even meant to be happy.

 The answer, as always, depends on what you mean by happiness.
 Are humans meant to be positive and upbeat all of the time?
 No. But are humans meant to live meaningful lives?
 Most likely yes.
 Research shows that the odds may not be in our favor, but that doesn’t mean we shouldn’t strive to live more fulfilled and meaningful lives.

 In this article, I will take a look at what it means to be happy and what type of happiness humans are designed for.

 What is happiness?

 As a psychologist, I think of happiness as subjective well-being.
-This concept, coined by American psychologist Ed Diener, actually consists of two components: affective balance, which deals with our moods and emotions, and appraisal of life-satisfaction, which deals with judgements of our lives.
+This concept, coined by American psychologist Ed Diener, actually consists of two components: affective balance, which deals with our moods and emotions, and appraisal of life satisfaction, which deals with judgments of our lives.

 Different approaches to happiness